nyaruka/goflow/docs/docs.md

 ## word_slice(string, start, end)

 Extracts a substring from `string` spanning from `start` up to but not-including `end`. (first word is 0).
-A negative stop value means that all words after the start should be returned.
+A negative end value means that all words after the start should be returned.

 ```objectivec